WalletConnect/walletconnect-docs/docs/specs/pair/client-api.md

   // for proposer to create inactive pairing public abstract create(): Promise<{ uri }>;

+  // for either to activate a previously created pairing public abstract activate(params: { topic: string }): Promise<void>;

   // for both to subscribe on methods requests public abstract register(params: { methods: string });

+  // for either to update the expiry of an existing pairing. public abstract updateExpiry(params: { topic: string, expiry: number }): Promise<void>;

+  // for either to update the metadata of an existing pairing. public abstract updateMetadata(params: { topic: string, metadata: Metadata }): Promise<void>;

   // query pairings
   public abstract getPairings(): Promise<Array<Pairing>>;

   // for either to ping a peer
   public abstract ping(params: { topic: string; }): Promise<void>;

   // for either peer to disconnect a pairing public abstract disconnect(params: { topic: string }): Promise<void>;